Information Guide 2014 - 2015

 FEDERAL DIRECT PLUS LOAN FOR GRADUATE STUDENTS: Federal Direct Graduate PLUS loans are awarded to graduate students who are enrolled in at least six credits in a degree-seeking program, with the student being subject to a credit check by the U.S. Department of Education.
 The yearly borrowing limit on the Graduate PLUS Loan is equal to a student’s cost of attendance minus any other financial aid received.
 For example, if your cost of attendance is $18,000 and you are receiving $10,000 in other financial aid, you could borrow up to, but no more than, $8,000.
 Repayment of the Graduate PLUS Loan begins 60 days after the final disbursement; however, you may be eligible for a deferment as long as you are enrolled at least half-time.

-The current interest rate is fixed at 6.41 percent; however, this rate is subject to change annually when the rate is adjusted in accordance with the financial markets.
-Rate changes will impact loans disbursing after July 1, 2014.
+The current interest rate is fixed at 7.21 percent; however, this rate is subject to change annually when the rate is adjusted in accordance with the financial markets.
+Rate changes will impact loans disbursing after July 1, 2015.
 A borrower will be charged a required loan fee of 4.288 percent which will be deducted from each loan disbursement before it is credited to the student’s University account.
+The loan fee is expected to increase on October 1, 2014.

 All new Federal Direct Graduate PLUS Loan borrowers will need to complete a Graduate PLUS Loan Master Promissory Note (MPN), Graduate PLUS Loan Entrance Counseling, and the Graduate PLUS Application at: www.studentloans.gov.
 Returning Graduate PLUS Loan borrowers will only need to complete a new Graduate PLUS Application.